kolhesamiksha/Loan-prediction/README.md

 10. Validation Technique: To deal with overfitting and imbalance dataset **bold**StratifiedKFold  is efficient.
 11. Feature engineering: It's better to add any features for improving model performance on them..addition of new features based on hypothesis generated before..
 12. Model Selection: I have applied LogisticRegression , DecisionTreeClassifier , RandomForestClassifier, SVC, Naive bayes,  XGBoost, KNN,
-13. Performance improvement by using hyper-parameter optimisation..and Select the Model..I have chosen Logistic Regression coz, it's giving better accuracy.
+13. Performance improvement by using hyper-parameter optimisation..and Select the Model..I have chosen Logistic Regression coz, it's giving better accuracy,precision,f1 score.

 ## Tools Used-
-1. Python - 3.9.
+1. Python - 3.9.6
 2. Google Colab - for analysis.
 3. Pycharm - for streamlit webapp builting.
 4. Heroku - for deployment.